aragon/hack/docs/tutorial.md

 You can now build the front-end of your app by running `npm run build`.

-## Writing The Manifest Files
+## Writing the manifest files

-In order for Aragon.js to function, it needs some metadata about your app.
+In order for aragon.js to function, it needs some metadata about your app.
 This metadata is specified in two manifest files; `manifest.json` and `arapp.json`.

 `arapp.json` defines smart contract and APM-specific things, like the roles in your app and the name and version of your app.